Dairy Introductions: The Ladies & The Milk

 I thought it'd be fun to introduce you to our milking herd.
-To keep things brief, I'll limit the introductions to just the ladies that are currently in milk.
+To keep things brief, I'll limit the introductions to the ladies currently in milk, using a few descriptive words each.

 As you can see, we have a very small dairy herd.
 Having such a small herd allows us to really get to know each cow.
 Not only their personalities but their health and dietary needs as well.
 Each cow has its diet and supplements tailored individually to meet their needs.